Library and Archives Canada (LAC) provides you with several research resources that make access to its collection easier.

 Library and Archives Canada Blog

-Every year, LAC creates several new Web projects which showcase its digital collections and virtual exhibitions.
+Every year, LAC creates several new web projects that showcase its digital collections and virtual exhibitions.

 About the Collection

-Reference Internet Resources is a subject guide to authoritative web resources which may be of assistance to your research.
-Please note that this guide is only accessible on site at Library and Archives Canada.
+A subject guide to authoritative web resources that may be of assistance in your research.
+Please note that this guide is only available on site at LAC.